lingxiao/neural-chatbot/models/ts_hred/README.md

 	Back to work, all of you!
 </pre>

-Since there are no speakers in this document,

-We used two tokenization schemes.
-The first is nltk's vanilla tokenization scheme, which includes:

-* lowercase all tokens
-* removing all non alphanumeric characters.

-Note in the last case if a nonalphanumeric character appears inside of a word, then it is removed from the word.
-For example.
-Punctuations are not removed.

-Next we usedd tworkenize found in tworkenize.py, this include:
+Since there are no speakers in this document, so we first added speakers A and B for each paragraph delimited by the new line symbol.
+This is certainly a crude approach, but while scanning through the labeled documents it appears to appropriately delimit different speakers most of the time.
+Next we removed ASCII symbols in an adhoc manner, before using a backported version of tworkenizer created by CMU, which:

-* stripping white space
+* stripes white space
-* removing emojis that do not appear consecutively with no space in between
 * lower case
-* split off edge punctuation
+* split off edge punctuation.

+Note proper nouns and numbers are not folded into on character.

 See tworkenize.py for a comprehensive list of tokenization steps.